 The fillings could be limitless.
-I could do a veggie only (not likely, but possible), chicken, roast beef, turkey, etc. Maybe a Pizza version stuffed with pepperoni, mozza cheese and pizza sauce.
+Veggie only, chicken, roast beef, turkey, etc. Maybe a Pizza version stuffed with pepperoni, mozzarella cheese and pizza sauce.
 Yum.
 Or how about a Mexican Style with taco spiced meat and shredded cheddar?

 What kinds of fillings would you use?